 Martin specialises in geographical and technical aspects of boundary-making, but his expertise combines geography, international law, history, geopolitics and cartography.
 He has worked with more than forty governments and international organisations involved in boundary negotiations and third-party dispute resolution before the International Court of Justice, the International Tribunal for the Law of the Sea and international arbitral tribunals.
 He has also advised numerous oil and gas companies, pipeline layers, shipping companies, law firms and publishers.

-Over the last two decades Martin has trained more than 1,500 students from 122 countries in practical aspects of boundary-making and dispute resolution.
+Over the last three decades Martin has trained more than 1,800 students from 140 countries in practical aspects of boundary-making and dispute resolution.
 He continues to lead IBRU’s professional training workshop programme, and Bordermap Consultancy offers a range of training services to governments, NGOs and commercial organisations.

 Martin has served as an advisor to the African Union Border Programme and to the International Boundaries Task Force of the United Nations Geographic Information Working Group.
 In 2010 he was made an Honorary Professor in Geography at Durham University and received the Michael Barrett Award of the Royal Institution of Chartered Surveyors, awarded annually to the person whom in the opinion of the RICS has contributed most to the understanding of Land Transfer, Registration and Administration, Encroachments, Cadastre and Boundary issues.